Kitchen

 Granite

-Pros: Less expensive than quartz, granite is a natural stone product.
+Pros: Granite is a natural stone product, so if having “real” materials is important to you, this may be the deciding factor.
+Some of the more typical granites may be less expensive than many quartz options.
 Each slab has a unique pattern and there are a variety of colors to complement your palette.
-Unlike quartz, granite is hard to scratch, but; if you slice and dice on it, your knives will become dull in no time.
+Granite is hard to scratch, but; if you slice and dice on it, your knives will become dull in no time.
 If properly sealed, you can also put most hot cookware on the surface.
 If granite is damaged, it’s fairly easy to repair.

 To read about other options besides quartz and granite, read our blog post, ‘Kitchen Countertops: When You Don’t Want the Same Old, Same Old’.

-To see more kitchen photos for ideas and inspiration, visit our portfolio.
+To see more photos for kitchen countertop ideas and inspiration, visit our portfolio or Instagram page.

 RELATED STORIES